golioth/golioth-zephyr-sdk/samples/settings/README.rst

 Overview
 ********

-This sample application demonstrates how to enable Zephyr settings subsystem and use it for storing Golioth credentials.
-Additionally it shows how to provision these credentials using devive shell CLI.
+This sample application demonstrates how to use the Golioth Settings service.
+Additionally, it shows how to enable Zephyr Settings subsystem and use it for storing Golioth credentials, as well as how to provision these credentials using the device shell CLI.

 Requirements
 ************